-What had to happen in the interim, while Jesus was suffering?
+What had to happen in the interim, then, while Jesus was suffering?
 Well turn with me to John 12: 23, and you will see Jesus predicting what needed to take place; even in the days leading up to His death.
-"But Jesus answered them, saying, 'The hour has come that the Son of Man should be glorified."
+"But Jesus answered them, saying, "The hour has come that the Son of Man should be glorified."
 "Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain."
 This is what I want you to see - "He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life."
 "If anyone serves Me, let him follow Me; and where I am, there My servant will be also."
 "If anyone serves Me, him My Father will honor."
-Oh, dear Christian!
-Or one who is thinking of following Christ; have you come to this place where you hate your life in this world?
-Have you come to the place where you see that without Christ's salvation; His laying down on the cross and being nailed to it for your sake; that you will make a mess out of anything that you try to do for him.
-You would not have a Bedroom of Christian Discipleship.
-Have you come to the place where you hate your life in this world and you are willing to lose it, to find Christ, and more of Christ?
-This is how you come, then, to the place where you will defeat sinful selfishness, and begin to love people around you; and especially the brethren.
+Oh, dear believer, or the one who is thinking of following Christ; have you come to this place where you hate your life in this world?
+Have you come to the place where you see that without Christ's salvation; His laying down on the cross and being nailed to it for your sake; that you will make a mess out of anything that you try to do for him?
+You would not have a Bedroom of Christian Discipleship if He had not suffered and gone to the cross.
+Have you come to the place where you hate your life in this world and now you are willing to lose it, to find Christ, and more of Christ?

+This is how you come to the place where you will defeat sinful selfishness, and begin to love people around you; and especially the brethren.
 This is what happened to Peter.
 He couldn't watch with Jesus one hour in the garden of Gethsemane.
 He denied the Lord three times in the courtyard; denied even knowing the man; the one who he was sure that he could follow to the cross and to death.
-He hated his life then, when he saw where all of his false confidence had led.
+He hated his life, then, when he saw where all of his false confidence had led him.
 He had been trusting in his own strength.
 He had been trusting in his own heart; and he now found himself to be a fool.
 So he repented of it.
-Let me ask you, dear believer, or one who is thinking of coming to Christ to be His disciple and follow Him; have you come to this place where you are willing to lose your life to find it?
+Let me ask you now: Have you come to this place where you are willing to lose your life to find it?
 Do you hate your worldly, self-sufficient, self-justifying attitude towards life that makes you think that you do not need further grace, or further revelation of Christ in order to follow Him?
-Oh, thanks be to God, that the grace of Christ encompasses all of our failings, and all of our misconceptions, and all of our mistakes, and all of our sins, in trying to live the Christian life.
+Let us thank and praise the Lord that His grace encompasses all of our failings, and all of our misconceptions, and all of our mistakes, and all of our sins, in trying to live the Christian life.
 Thanks be to God that Christ went to the cross even for this.
 He even prays for the one trusting in Him that their faith may not fail.
 And this leads us now to the second point of our study here this morning....

-Secondly - I would like to have us think about the Lord Jesus' having given to us the Golden Rule of discipleship to live our life by, in relation to people around us.
+2nd - I would like you to think with me about the Golden Rule of discipleship; the rule which you are called to live your life by, in relation to people around you.